DNNCommunity/DNNDocs/content/administrators/configuring-your-site/configure-check-for-new-version/index.md

 You can choose to be automatically notified if DNN releases a newer version.

+> [!Note]
-Note: This setting only triggers a notification.
+> This setting only triggers a notification.
 It does not perform the upgrade.

 ## Prerequisites